gchumillas/clockodoro/README.md

-# retroclock
+# Clockodoro
-A digital retro clock written in React Native
+A digital clock written in React Native